amanchandra333/amanchandra333.github.io/_posts/2016-12-07-assembling-a-multicopter.markdown

     </div>

     <div class="toright">
-        <p>The copter uses 850kV *brushless DC motors*, each with a dedicated Electronic Speed Controller of current rating 40A.
+        <p>The copter uses 850kV Brushless DC Motors, each with a dedicated Electronic Speed Controller of current rating 40A.
 The ESCs provide electronically generated three-phase electric power low voltage source of energy for the motor.
 The PPM signal for the control comes from the APM.
 ESCs can be BEC or OPTO.</p>
     </div>
 </div>